hashicorp/vault/website/source/intro/getting-started/deploy.html.md

 ## Initializing the Vault

-Initialization is the process configuring the Vault.
+Initialization is the process of configuring the Vault.
 This only happens once when the server is started against a new backend that has never been used with Vault before.
 When running in HA mode, this happens once _per cluster_, not _per server_.

 During initialization, the encryption keys are generated, unseal keys are